Unknowncmbk/LogRemover/README.md

 This program was written and tested on MacOS 10.9.5, and further tested on various Scientific Linux 6 workstations.
 - Python 2.7.+
+- Unix required for os.statvfs(), so no Windows.

 ## Instructions
 Run directly from command line as Python script: